 Frankfurt CRISPR/Cas Screening Center (FCSC)

-The recently introduced CRISPR/Cas technology has induced an unprecedented biological revolution.
-As such, there is an increasing demand on gene editing technologies, including single to multiple gene knockouts, transcriptional activation/repression, targeted single nucleotide modification or the precise replacement of genetic loci for the purpose of tagging or modification.
+The recently introduced CRISPR/Cas technology initiated an unprecedented biological revolution.
+As such, there is an increasing demand on gene editing technologies, including single and multiple gene knockouts, transcriptional activation/repression, targeted single nucleotide modification or the precise replacement of genetic loci for the purpose of tagging or modification.

-To meet the increasing demand within the Institute and the local community, the IBC2 has built up the Frankfurt CRISPR/Cas Screening Center (FCSC), led by Ivan Dikic and Manuel Kaulich.
+To meet the increasing demand within the Institute and the local community, the IBC2 has built up the Frankfurt CRISPR/Cas Screening Center (FCSC).
 On the basis of collaboration, the platform supports both internal and external researchers with expertise, reagents and strategic advice on gene editing.
-The FCSC guides researches along their individual needs, ranging from single to multiple gene editing events, specific gene replacements, to the generation of custom made gRNA libraries.
+The FCSC guides researches along their individual needs, ranging from single to multiple gene editing events, specific gene replacements, to the generation of custom-made gRNA libraries.